Table of contents

 Some project specific grant programs require their funding to be approved prior to applying for allocation-based funding.
 It is the responsibility of the municipality to understand the requirements of the grant, including additional approvals, reporting, applications, as well as cost-sharing requirements or limits.

-For example, if a municipality wants to build a water treatment plant with funding from the Alberta Municipal Water/Wastewater Partnership (AMWWP) and wants to use their Municipal Sustainability Initiative capital grant to fund other project costs that may not be eligible under AMWWP, it must first obtain approval for the AMWWP funding.
+If a municipality wants to build a water treatment plant with funding from the Alberta Municipal Water/Wastewater Partnership (AMWWP) and wants to use their Municipal Sustainability Initiative capital grant to fund other project costs that may not be eligible under AMWWP, it must first obtain approval for the AMWWP funding.

 Opportunities